VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter01.md

 ### Power curve

-The previous section introduced an example of creating a simple `mGEFF` animation, but a callback from a property change Printing of `onPropertyChanged` function can be seen, property values from 1 to 10
+The previous section introduced an example of creating a simple mGEff animation, but a callback from a property change Printing of `onPropertyChanged` function can be seen, property values from 1 to 10